jmontross/jmontross.github.com/source/_posts/2013-07-25-how-to-host-sinatra-on-nginx-using-linode.markdown

 title: "how to host sinatra on nginx using linode"
 date: 2013-07-25 19:56
 comments: true
-categories: nginx, ruby, linode, godady
+categories: nginx, ruby, linode, godady, ubuntu
 ---

-here's how i got a sinatra app up using nginx and linode with godaddy (apologies for indirectly supporting laws that restrict freedom ).
-What follows is my command line history from the moment I got my linode until I had sinatra serving some files with the help of nginx.
+here's how i got a sinatra app up using nginx and an ununtu on linode with godaddy ( apologies for indirectly supporting laws that restrict freedom ).
+What follows is my command line history from the moment I purchased my linode until I had sinatra serving some files with the help of nginx.

     1  ls